 Note: This page provides a general overview.
-For complete and accurate information consult with your advisor.
+For complete and accurate information consult with your advisor and/or the undergraduate coordinator.
 For current course offerings and information, refer to the Cornell University Registrar: Courses of Study.
 This major is only offered to students in Cornell’s College of Agriculture and Life Sciences.

 Eligibility and Academic Standards